How to Apply for the Hart Fellowship

 The application also requests copies of applicants official transcripts along with a letter of recommendation and a recent resume.
 These requests will be submitted directly to the Hart Fellowship inbox.

-All Duke and DKU graduating seniors and recent graduates (class of 2024 and 2025) are welcome to apply.
+Current Duke and DKU graduating seniors and recent graduates (class of 2024 and 2025) were eligible to apply for the 2026-2027 cycle.

 3